vjelic/device-metrics-exporter-glog-fork/docs/integrations/prometheus-servicemonitor.md

   -n mynamespace --create-namespace
 ```

 This will automatically create a ServiceMonitor resource that Prometheus Operator can discover and use to scrape metrics from the Device Metrics Exporter.
 The ServiceMonitor will be deployed in the same namespace as the metrics service and daemonset.
-Additional configuration in Prometheus is necessary to select the metrics namespace and the ServiceMonitor.
-Aternatively, define a `values.yaml` with the desired options and use it in helm install.
+Alternatively, define a `values.yaml` with the desired options and use it in helm install.

 ## Configuration Options